-There are so many unique and beautiful species when it comes to the Atherton Tablelands Wildlife.
+There are so many unique and beautiful species in the Atherton Tablelands Wildlife.
 From giant prehistoric birds to kangaroos that live in trees!
 You will discover genuinely magnificent animals and birds in this region.
-The list is endless so here are some of the more sought out species.

 It’s easy to identify these spectacular flightless birds by their large size (6ft approx).
 Displaying a large helmet on their heads (called a casque).
-Made from keratin, the same as our fingernails.
+It is made from keratin, the same as our fingernails.

-With bright blue skin covering their heads and necks, and a dep red wattle hanging from their throats.
-The shiny black plumage is very coarse and unlike regular ‘fluffy’ bird feathers.
+With bright blue skin covering their heads and necks and a deep red wattle hanging from their throats.
+The shiny black plumage is coarse and unlike regular ‘fluffy’ bird feathers.

 Cassowaries live a solitary life.
 They come together to mate.
-Females will lay their eggs, then leave the male to incubate and raise the chicks.
+Females will lay their eggs and then leave the male to incubate and raise the chicks.